willemdj/erlsom/doc/reference.md

     - Namespace (from the XSD).
 This is a string or 'undefined'
     - SchemaLocation (from the XSD).
 This is a string or 'undefined'
     - Include\_files.
-This is the value of the ‘include_files’ option if this option was passed to compile_xsd(); [] otherwise.
+This is the value of the â€˜include_filesâ€™ option if this option was passed to compile_xsd(); [] otherwise.
     - Include_dirs.
-This is the value of the ‘include_dirs’ option if this option was passed to compile_xsd(); 'undefined' otherwise.
+This is the value of the â€˜include_dirsâ€™ option if this option was passed to compile_xsd(); 'undefined' otherwise.

-  Include_fun should return {XSD, Prefix}, where XSD is a XSD = string(), Prefix = string or 'undefined' - if the value is undefined, ‘P’ will be used.
+  Include_fun should return {XSD, Prefix}, where XSD is a XSD = string(), Prefix = string or 'undefined' - if the value is undefined, â€˜Pâ€™ will be used.

   Include_fun defaults to a function that uses the Include_dirs and Include_list options as specified below.